green-party-dublin-central/nh-web/site/content/post/86-north-king-street.md

 ---
 My observations lodged with Dublin City Council can be found [attached](/img/2022-12-19-86-north-king-street.pdf).

-The last day for observations on the [application](https://planning.agileapplications.ie/dublincity/application-details/153207) is in 11th January 2023
+The last day for observations on the [application](https://planning.agileapplications.ie/dublincity/application-details/153207) (ref: 5317/22) is in 11th January 2023